 Overall, this model of industrial planning is a highly exclusive one biased against workers and small and micro-scale, usually informal, industries.
 MIDC estates do not provide adequately for the housing and transport needs of workers on the estate.
 Additionally, small-scale factories tend to benefit less from MIDC estates than larger factories.
 5-8 sq. m is the smallest plot size in MIDC estates, with officials plainly stating that bigger tenants that have big supplier-producer chains and can serve as an anchor tenant are sought after in each estate.
 Case findings also reveal that it requires considerable lobbying and political connections at state level to be allotted a plot within an MIDC estate, greatly reducing chances of small industries to get access to MIDC plots.
 Bigger business owners, through their location in the MIDC estate, qualify to get loans more easily as well as avail legal land and high quality infrastructure.
-This is in contrast to small and informal businesses within the city that comprise a majority of establishments and provide the bulk of employment but find it hard to access loans due to illegal land status, suffer load- shedding and poor services.
+However, there is no control over these private players and if these industries decide to locate to places where land and labour is cheaper, the economy of the town and surrounding region suffers.
+This is in contrast to small and informal businesses that are strongly rooted within the city that comprise a majority of establishments and provide the bulk of employment but find it hard to access loans due to illegal land status, suffer load- shedding and poor services.
 This note thus highlights the importance of acknowledging informal economies (small-scale industries and home-based production) located outside of industrial estates in small and medium towns and including them in economic planning.
+The planning of MIDC also needs to take into account these activities, and create avenues for their upscaling and value addition.
+However, inviting industries in the MIDC is again a process of negotiation, which requires political back up.
+Towns, regions, which lack this dynamic leadership, also lag behind in industrial development.

 What could be appropriate roles for local and state government?

 A significant gap with regard to MIDC’s industrial policy of setting up estates is the lack of a stated role for politicians.
 Findings from the field indicate that local and regional politicians play a crucial role in two broad aspects of this model: on land and industrial development.
 With respect to land, politicians play an important role in deciding location of estates as well as negotiating with farmers regarding selling their land.
 The demand from politicians for an industrial estate is often in response to demands from local people and business groups.
-While virtually every district in the state has an MIDC estate, powerful political leaders have been able to bring more than one estate to their towns (eg Baramati, Solapur) and have also influenced the location of the estate.
+While virtually every district in the state has an MIDC estate, powerful political leaders have been able to bring more than one estate to their towns (eg Baramati, Solapur) and have also influenced the location of the estate even though there ight be severe constraints in terms of availability of water and electricity.
 The availability of land that is affordable, that is not prime agricultural land, and which farmers are willing to sell is also an important criterion in siting estates as reported by MIDC officials.
 Politicians play a role in this negotiation process.
 Thus while the MID Act lays down a procedure for land acquisition that is supposed to result in finalization of the most suitable site for location of the industrial estate, in practice this process is highly conflicted, messy and deeply political.